Aidan-McNay/courseflow/docs/getting_started/tutorial.md

  - Use `chr()` to convert the record into a character
  - Log the string of characters for all records in-order

-Furthermore, to restric the amount of characters we use, the modulus should be configurable. `MyPropagationStep` should take in a configuration `modulus` (an `int`) that is the modulus we take for each record above.
+Furthermore, to restrict the characters we use, the modulus should be configurable. `MyPropagationStep` should take in a configuration `modulus` (an `int`) that is the modulus we take for each record above.
 `MyPropagationStep.validate()` should check that this value is positive